Skip to content

 Cons

-Ubigi has the most diverse eSIM plans for the United States.
-You can pay monthly, annually, or get an one-fof plan.
+Ubigi has the most flexible eSIM plans for the United States.
+You can pay monthly, annually, or get a one-off plan.
 Data ranges from 500 MB to unlimited, with fairly affordable prices.
 For example, 500 MB costs only $2.90 for a day.
-However, you can get unlimited data for as little as seven days for $25.
+However, you can get unlimited data for just seven days for $25.

-Ubigi’s prices are lower for lengthier plans.
-Thus, unlimited data for a month is $65, making it one of the least expensive options.
+Ubigi’s prices get cheaper the longer you stay.
+Thus, unlimited data for a month is $65, still the lowest monthly price on this list.
 Ubigi offers impressive coverage, with reliable 4G and 5G connections for fast speeds.
 Additionally, it has beginner-friendly apps for Android and iOS, which you can use to set up your eSIM.
 Read our Ubigi complete review here.

 The best eSIM for the USA offers a few advanced features.
 For example, you can share data with your other devices or friends while in the USA.
-The provider also covers 200+ countries around the globe, so it’s easy to find an eSIM for your next travel destination.
+The provider now reaches 200+ countries around the globe, so it’s easy to find an eSIM for your next travel destination.
 One thing we dislike is the lack of a phone number.

 This means neither of the plans allows phone calls or SMS.
 However, calls and SMS aren’t so convenient compared to VoIP services and their intuitive apps.
 In practice, Ubigi works well, with impressive coverage, stable speeds, and high-bandwidth connections.
-You’ll enjoy all activities, including video-calling, gaming, and streaming.
+In our 2026 retest, streaming, gaming and video calls all held up without a stutter.

 Tip: Gizmodo has partnered with Ubigi to allow you to save 10% on your first Ubigi purchase by using the code GIZMODO at checkout.